Deloopings of Hurwitz spaces: Introduction

 \subsection{Acknowledgments}

 This series of articles is a generalisation and a further development of my PhD thesis \cite{BianchiPhD}.
-I am grateful to my PhD supervisor Carl-Friedrich B\"odigheimer, Bastiaan Cnossen, Florian Kranhold, Jeremy Miller, Martin Palmer, Oscar Randal-Williams and Ulrike Tillmann, for helpful comments and mathematical explanations related to this article.
+I am grateful to my PhD supervisor Carl-Friedrich B\"odigheimer, Bastiaan Cnossen, Florian Kranhold, Jeremy Miller, Martin Palmer, Dan Petersen, Oscar Randal-Williams, Ulrike Tillmann and Nathalie Wahl for helpful comments and mathematical explanations related to this article.
+I am also thankful to the anonymous referee for a deep and meticulous analysis of a previous version of the article, and for several suggestions on how to improve the exposition.